zenml-io/zenml/docs/book/starter-guide/stacks/stacks.md

 ## Stack Component Flavors

 The specific tool you are using is called a **Flavor** of the stack component.
-E.g., *Kubeflow* is a flavor of the *Orchestrator* stack component.
+E.g., *Kubeflow* is a flavor of the *Orchestrator* stack component category.

 Out-of-the-box, ZenML already comes with a wide variety of flavors, which are either built-in or enabled through the installation of specific